 Gass said once that he self-consciously composed this story on the structure of a musical composition.
 It attempts to convey the monotony of living in a small MidWestern town through repetitions, the very lack of action, lack of plot.
 Sound interesting?
 Gass’s language makes this, and the short story collection of which it is a part, a masterpiece of American literature.

-According to McElroy (‘Neural Neighborhoods’): ‘a short history of North American Henry Ford and River Rouge is coupled with a rambling trip into South America under a weird metaphor of brain and body.’
-This Jargon Press publication is an unusually beautiful, and somewhat rare, book-object.
+In ‘Neural Neighborhoods’ McElroy describes Patagoni as ‘a short history of North American Henry Ford and River Rouge… coupled with a rambling trip into South America under a weird metaphor of brain and body.’
+The Jargon Press publication is an unusually beautiful, and somewhat rare, book-object.
 Coffee House’s 3 volume Collected Works of Metcalf has it, of course, in the 1st volume.
 (Note from 2016: I have since read nearly all of Metcalf’s work, and found it truly awesome.
 Here are some more posts tagging or discussing Metcalf.)

 The story ‘State of Grace,’ Brodkey’s first published story, available in the collection First Love and Other Sorrows, is beautiful, eloquent, and touching; it even involves some plausible time travel, a real kick-in-the-pants.
 I have not read any of Stories in an Almost Classical Mode, but this beautiful appreciation of Brodkey surely makes me want to.